What Is Exactly The Beauty Of The New Israeli Cuisine?

 These deep-fried balls or patties made from ground chickpeas or fava beans are a popular vegan street food in Israel.
 They are often served in a pita with salad and tahini sauce.

 Even though these protein-packed chickpea fritters are listed as one of Israel's national dishes, it is often suggested that falafel might have originated in Egypt, Lebanon, or Palestine.
-By the 1950s, to earn a living, Yemenite immigrants in Israel started making falafel in the streets, selling it wrapped in paper, which eventually transformed this ancient dish into an early form of Israeli fast food.

 Falafel is sold on street corners in every city and town in Israel.
 Some call it the "Israeli hamburger."
-Its popularity can be attributed in no small part to the Yemenite Jews who have brought a particularly tasty version onto the culinary scene.
+Its popularity can be attributed in no small part to the Yemenite Jews who have brought a delicious version onto the culinary scene.
 Students living on a meager budget consume full-portion falafels in whole pitas on the sidewalks as their noon "dinner."

 Hummus